Taliban claims deadly car bomb attack in Kabul

 "Around 9:10 am this morning a suicide car bomb exploded in Police District Nine of Kabul," interior ministry spokesman Najib Danish told AFP.

 Two civilians were killed and three others were wounded in the attack, Danish said.
-The blast happened at a time when many people would have been driving to work.
+The blast happened at a time when many people would have been driving to their offices on the first day of Afghanistan's working week.

-Health ministry spokesman Wahid Majrooh told AFP at least four people had been wounded.
+Health ministry spokesman Wahid Majrooh told AFP at least four people had been wounded in the explosion.

-Deputy interior ministry spokesman Nasrat Rahimi said the bomber was heading towards global security company G4S but "detonated himself before reaching the target".
+Deputy interior ministry spokesman Nasrat Rahimi said the suicide bomber had been driving towards G4S but "detonated himself before reaching the target".

-"Kabul is our main effort right now, to harden Kabul, to protect the people of Kabul and the international community that are here because of the strategic impact that has and the importance to the campaign," General John Nicholson, told reporters on Wednesday.
+"Kabul is our main effort right now, to harden Kabul, to protect the people of Kabul and the international community that are here because of the strategic impact that has and the importance to the campaign," Nicholson told reporters on Wednesday.

 The most recent was on March 9 when a suicide bomber blew himself up in a Shiite area of the city, killing at least nine people.
-IS claimed responsibility.
+IS claimed responsibility as it seeks to stir up sectarian violence in the Sunni-majority country.

 The Taliban has been resurgent since the withdrawal of US-led NATO combat troops at the end of 2014, taking back territory and devastating Afghanistan's beleaguered security forces.